 We currently co-facilitate Transforming the Conversation on Carbon Pricing (TCCP).
 In this initiative, housed at Deep South Center for Environmental Justice, a range of climate justice activists and policy advocates come together for confidential dialogues to cultivate common ground.
 Since 2011, we have worked with Pricing Carbon Initiative to facilitate quarterly confidential dialogues among more than 100 key organizations about climate change policy, across party lines, in Washington DC.Read more

-Erasure and Restoration: An Understanding of Past and Present in the Kwinitekw Valley’s Indigenous Communities (2020-Present)
+Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw Valley’s Indigenous Communities

 Engaging Peace: Reparation and its Forms & UNDERSTANDING THE MANY DIMENSIONS OF WHITE IDENTITY: POLITICS, POWER, AND PREJUDICE (2019-2020)

 These two short workshop series in our home office community of Western Massachusetts focused on (1) understanding some of the impact of racist terror and race-based systems in U.S. history, and how different forms of making reparations can contribute to healing those wrongs—and (2) some the factors that allow white supremacist ideology to continue to persist in (sometimes) less visible dimensions today.Read more

 From 2014-2019, we worked with Critical Connections to host local series of in-depth discussions, informed by presentations with expert speakers, to deepen our capacity to reflect and develop understanding across religious, racial, gender, national, and political divides.
 Past themes included Muslims in America: Dialogues Across Divides; U.S. Policy in the Muslim World; Protecting Civil Rights and Promoting Civic Engagement; and Rehumanizing and Restoring Relationships.Read more